TOTES-Edinburgh/TOTES-Edinburgh.github.io/index.md

 We are inviting everybody to talk and hear talks around Open Source, hosted in the heart of Edinburgh.

+### Format

+Currently, we aim to host a monthly talks event.

+* Every three months, the event will centre around one or two full-length talks.
+* Other months, the diary will be open to anybody who would like to give a 5-10min lightning talk.
+* We may determine full-length talks either
+    * from the talk suggestions inbox
+    * or invite lightning-talk speakers to expand on their topic, should they wish to

 ## Talks

 Currently, we are looking for speakers for our first talks.
 Please [open an Issue][issues] to suggest or request a talk: